-Where it all began – God’s Altar
+Where It All Began – God’s Altar

 And the Topiaries Spread – Memorial Park

 The style of Memorial Park is quite a bit different than the older God’s Altar.
 Rather than having the topiary figures close together creating a maze-like area, the park is organized into multiple sections surrounded by topiary hedges.
-This arrangement allows for the cemetery to use the enclosed land for burials much more effectively than the original section.
+This arrangement allows for the cemetery to use the enclosed land for burials much more effectively than the original garden.

 Still under construction